ovh/docs/pages/platform/ai/deploy_tuto_11_rasa_chatbot_flask/guide.en-gb.md

 ## Objective

-In a previous tutorial, we created and trained a Rasa Chatbot with AI Notebooks : [How to create and train a chatbot on OVHcloud](https://docs.ovh.com/gb/en/publiccloud/ai/).
+In a previous tutorial, we created and trained a Rasa Chatbot with AI Notebooks: [How to create and train a chatbot on OVHcloud](https://docs.ovh.com/gb/en/publiccloud/ai/).
 Now, the aim of this tutorial is to deploy a chatbot with OVHcloud AI Tools.
 We also train our chatbot with AI Training.

 We used the famous open source framework [Rasa](https://rasa.community/) to build the chatbot.